notesofcliff/delve/src/home/doc/admin/Backup_and_Restore.md

 The `loaddata` command will load the data into the proper app automatically.

 ## Custom User Model
-Flashlight includes a custom user model in the `users` app.
+Delve includes a custom user model in the `users` app.
 However, the default Django `Group` and `Permission` models are used for managing user roles and permissions.
 When performing backups and restores, ensure that data from the `users` app and the `auth` app is included to maintain user accounts and permissions.

 ## Automating Backups and Restores
 Automating backups and restores can help ensure that your data is always protected and can be quickly restored in case of an issue.
 Here are some tips for automating these processes: